Italian Argentines: Discrimination

 Compared to the experience of Italians in other parts of the world, such as in the United States, Italian Argentines did not suffer from anti-Catholic or racist sentiments.
 Catholic societies in Argentina welcomed new settlers of the same faith, who could help shape the country.
-Italian Argentines have integrated better into the general society than German Argentines also due to the similarity between the Spanish and Italian languages.

-Despite this, there were extreme cases in which Italian Argentines suffered xenophobia, such as in the 1931 trial against anarchist Severino Di Giovanni.
+Despite this, there were extreme cases in which Italian Argentines suffered xenophobia, such as during the Yellow Fever epidemic of 1871, which was blamed on the Italian immigrants and their poor living conditions and in the 1931 trial against anarchist Severino Di Giovanni.
 Di Giovanni's trial aroused some anti-Italian sentiments, motivated above all by the fear of attacks on the Argentine state by Italian anarchists.
 Between the end of the 19th century and the beginning of the 20th century, the bourgeoisie of Spanish origin initially looked at the large number of Italians with an evil eye, fearing for the social ascent of the following generations, thus asking for the intervention of Argentine national culture.
 The main concern was aimed at anarchists and socialists, for whom repressive laws were passed in 1902 and 1910.